Argus Fund

 How does Argus Fund spend its money?

 Argus Fund directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Argus Fund tax-deductible?